 Many of the women's packs in our review are best suited for three season backpacking.
 The Ozonic Outdry is suitable for four season backpacking, mountaineering, and travel.
 The waterproof exterior extends its seasonal applications to encompass all weather conditions.
 An expandable size and spacious main compartment lend to a range of weight loads and backpacking trip lengths, from weekend trips to long distance (not lightweight) trips.
 This pack is best with mid to heavy weight loads; it is not ideal for lightweight backpacking.

 Mountain Hardwear has raised the bar on backpacking technology with the Outdry technology.
 The Ozonic is waterproof, tested in pouring rain and snow.
-A stiff suspension design lends to stability, even under heavy weight loads.
-As our Top Pick winner for four-season use, we highly recommend this pack for women seeking a technical backpacking pack that offers a spectrum of adjustment options while maintaining comfort and support.
+A stiff suspension design lends to stability, even under fairly heavy weight loads.
+For a lighter, three-season pack that works well with heavy loads, check out the Deuter AirConact Lite.
+We highly recommend the Ozonic or the AirContact for women seeking a technical backpacking pack that offers a spectrum of adjustment options while maintaining comfort and support.